Where are 6 month LPN Programs in Ct?

 Each year, thousands of new graduates get to pursue their nursing dreams in private and public medical facilities that offer handsome monthly salaries.

-Perhaps the biggest advantage is that nursing schools in CT don’t require applicants to possess any professional medical experience to enroll in LPN programs.
+Perhaps the most significant advantage is that nursing schools in CT don’t require applicants to possess any professional medical experience to enroll in LPN programs.

 First, you want to find schools that provide a 6-month program.
-6 months is a very short time to complete all requirements.
+Six months is a concise time to complete all requirements.
 Thus you may not have any time to pursue your regular job.
 All the time will be spent pursuing LPN course works.

-Nurses perform various technical duties ranging from administering IV therapy to treating life-threatening wounds in emergency rooms.
-You have to excel in Chemistry, Biology, and Math to qualify for enrollment for an LPN program in CT.
+Nurses perform various technical duties, from administering IV therapy to treating life-threatening wounds in emergency rooms.
+You must excel in Chemistry, Biology, and Math to qualify for enrollment in an LPN program in CT.

 The main requirements for eligibility are;